mikerapin/reader-queue/README.md

 # comiXology Reader Queue

 A simple extension that allows you to queue items for reading.

 When you reach the end of a comic, you'll be prompted to read the next item in your queue.

 Manage your queue in the My Books section of the site.

 Author: Mike Rapin - [@mikerapin](https://www.twitter.com/mikerapin)

 ## Development Instructions

+1. Clone the package
+2. cd into the package folder
+3. run `npm install`
+4. run one of the commands below

 ### `npm run dev`